 1. Teach your child the words for their body parts and be clear about who is allowed to touch or see those body parts.
 Only you (and any co-parents and caretakers) if you’re helping them bathe or get dressed, and their doctor when it’s about their health (and only with parent permission) should see or touch their genitals.

 2. Say “Tell me right away if someone hurts you — or if someone makes you feel unsafe or weird.”
 Be specific.
-You can say, “Tell me right away if someone makes you feel unsafe or weird, and especially if they ask you to take your clothes off, kiss you anywhere other than your face, or touch you in a way you don’t like or feels wrong.”
+You can say, “Tell me right away if someone makes you feel unsafe or weird, and especially if they ask you to take your clothes off, kiss you, or touch you in a way you don’t like or feels wrong.”